 For select patients who have spinal stenosis and mild spondylolisthesis, this may be an option that is less invasive than a fusion.

 Minimally invasive discectomy and laminectomy

-You can learn more with the help of the medical animations of the spine; go to the Conditions and Surgeries page.
+You can learn more about orthopaedic spine surgery with the help of the medical animations of the spine; go to the Conditions and Surgeries page.

 The American Academy of Orthopaedic Surgeons also has helpful information on spine problems and treatments.